 All workers must pay into a pension fund.
-The purpose of pension funds is to pay their members an old-age pension and guarantee them and their families against loss of income as a result of loss of ability to work or of death.
+The purpose of pension funds is to pay their members a retirement pension and guarantee them and their families against loss of income as a result of loss of ability to work or of death.

 The role of unions is first and foremost to negotiate, on behalf of their members, wages and other employment terms in collective wage agreements and to protect their interests in the labour market.

 In unions, wage earners join hands, on the basis of a common occupational sector and/or education, in protecting their interests.

 The trade union movement represents workers and guarantees their rights.
 It is not mandatory to be a member of a trade union, but workers nevertheless make membership payments to a union.
 In order to be registered as a trade union member and enjoy the rights associated with membership, you need to apply for admission in writing.

 Efling and VR are big unions and there are many more all around the country.
 Then there are workers associations like ASÍ, BSRB, BHM, KÍ (and more) that work towards protecting the rights of their members.